Kotlin/kotlinx-rpc/CONTRIBUTING.md

 # How to contribute

-Before we get started, thank you for considering contributing to kRPC.
+Before we get started, thank you for considering contributing to `kotlinx.rpc`.
 It's awesome of you!

 There are two ways you can contribute right now: